DanielBrkr/mara_x_home/README.md

 ### Backend (µC and Database)

-This is where the MicroPython code for the ESP32 resides "/backend/temp_readout_prototype/" and the regular Python code for the MQTT client, that is dealing with the received temperature readings and pushing them to a database.
-The MQTT client which subscribes to the topic "coffee" can run either on a PC or Raspberry Pi.
+This is where the MicroPython code for the ESP32 resides "/backend/temp_readout_prototype/" and the regular Python code for the MQTT host, that is dealing with the received temperature readings and pushing them to a database.
+The MQTT host which subscribes to the topic "coffee" can run either on a PC or Raspberry Pi.

 ### Frontend (Prototyping)